 - Public Transport: Local buses are convenient and frequent.
 They travel up and down – and stop anywhere along – the main road through Candolim and Calangute.
-Some detour to Panaji (Panjim), the state capital and regional transport hub, via a stop opposite the Acacia hotel (500m north, 7-minute walk).
+Some detour to Panaji (Panjim), the state capital and regional transport hub, via a stop opposite the Acacia hotel (500m north).
 No metro or any local trains of use to tourists.

 - Taxis & Auto-rickshaws: No auto-rickshaws or metered taxis in the immediate area.
 Uber/Ola don’t operate anywhere in Goa, but app-based rides can be arranged through Goa Miles.
 The only option for longer trips are unmetered private ‘taxis’ which can be arranged at the hotel or with drivers hanging about the streets.